HUPO-PSI/mzQC/.github/ISSUE_TEMPLATE/request-for-new-cv-entry.md

 ---

-Name:
+Name: (name of metric, should be shorter than 100 characters)

-Definition:
+Definition: (a longer definition, containing how the metric should be stored in the mzQC file and may contain, if applicable, how the metric is calculated)

-How to interpret the metric value:
+How to interpret the metric value: (short description of how to interpret, like "Sharper peak widths (i.e. smaller values) indicate better chromatographic resolution.")

 Proposed value type:
 - [ ] single value